SidharthBSunil/opensourcerobo/README.md

-# 🤖 openSource Robot Middleware!
+# 🤖 openSource Robo Middleware!

 Welcome!
 This is project to give a robot a **distributed AI brain** using **Ollama** (AI engine), **Phi-3** (Small Language Model), and **MediaPipe** for gesture control.